-- 2.2 CALL - Format: CALL <variable name>[(<argument list>)]
+2.2 CALL

-Version: Extended, Disk

-Purpose: To call an assembly language subroutine.

-Remarks: The CALL statement is one way to transfer program flow to an assembly language subroutine.
+- Format: CALL <variable name>[(<argument list>)] - Version: Extended, Disk - Purpose: To call an assembly language subroutine. - Remarks: The CALL statement is one way to transfer program flow to an external subroutine.
 (See also the USR function, Section 3.40)

-<variable name> contains an address that is the starting point in memory of the subroutine. <variable name> may not be an array variable name. <argument list> contains the arguments that are passed to the assembly language subroutine. <argument list> may not contain literals.
+<variable name> contains an address that is the starting point in memory of the subroutine. <variable name> may not be an array variable name. <argument list> contains the arguments that are passed to the external subroutine. <argument list> may contain only variables.